orbitdb-archive/welcome/contributing.md

 ### Security Issues

-The Orbitdb protocols and their implementations are still in heavy development.
+The OrbitDB protocols and their implementations are still in heavy development.
 This means that there may be problems in our protocols, or there may be mistakes in our implementations.
 And many people are already running multiformat code in their machines (such as with [IPFS](https://github.com/ipfs/ipfs).
 So we take security vulnerabilities very seriously.
 If you discover a security issue, please bring it to our attention right away!

-If you find a vulnerability that may affect live deployments -- for example, expose a remote execution exploit -- please send your report privately to juan@ipfs.io.
+If you find a vulnerability that may affect live deployments -- for example, expose a remote execution exploit -- please send your report privately to somethingsomething@orbit.io.
 Please DO NOT file a public issue.

 If the issue is a protocol weakness or something not yet deployed, just discuss it openly.

 ### Community Guidelines

-We want to keep the Orbitdb community awesome, growing and collaborative.
+We want to keep the OrbitDB community awesome, growing and collaborative.
 We need your help to keep it that way.
 To help with this we've come up with some general guidelines for the community as a whole:

 - Be nice: Be courteous, respectful and polite to fellow community members: no regional, racial, gender, or other abuse will be tolerated.
 We like nice people way better than mean ones!